An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

 We first obtained the low-quality material images from high- and low-energy attenuation images using direct matrix inversion method, and used these results to initialize DECT-EP method.
 We used the 8-neighborhood system, $R_{\textup{EP}}=8$.
 To ensure convergence, we ran DECT-EP with 500 iterations.
-We tuned the parameters \{$\beta_m,\,\delta_m:\, m=1,2$\} to achieve the best image quality and decomposition accuracy.
-For XCAT phantom, we set them as \{$2^{8},\,0.01$\} and \{$2^{8.5},\,0.02$\} for water and bone, respectively; for patient head data, we set them as $\{2^{10.5},\,0.008\}$ and $\{2^{11},\,0.015\}$ for water and bone, respectively.
+For XCAT phantom, we set \{$\beta_m,\,\delta_m:\, m=1,2$\} as \{$2^{8},\,0.01$\} and \{$2^{8.5},\,0.02$\} for water and bone, respectively; for patient head data, we set them as $\{2^{10.5},\,0.008\}$ and $\{2^{11},\,0.015\}$ for water and bone, respectively.